zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula - update the database references to the formula elements
     \-- element_refresh
         \-- formula - update the database references to the formula elements
+    \-- load_element_list
+        \-- formula - @return element_list with the element linked to this formula according to the database
     \-- element_list
         \-- formula - get the list of elements used in this formula
 \-- check